yunhailanuxgk/uxgk-wallet/README.md

-# uxgk-wallet
+# imWallet
-Pc wallet for UXGK
+PC wallet for uxgk